 These concepts are summarized below.
 To generate more SQLs in 2021, you’ll need to focus on filling the funnel with targeted prospects, converting them mid-funnel into MQLs using ABM surrounds, and finally leveraging marketing automation and sales enablement to them across the finish line.

-How Can We Help you Earn More SQLs in 2021?
+How Can We Help you Earn More Sales Qualified Leads (SQLs)?

 With the right systems in place, your business will see a rush of SQLs roll into your sales team.
 Need help setting up your B2B lead funnel?
 Watch our on-demand webinar B2B Lead Funnel Framework to Grow Online Leads or schedule a consultation.
 We’re happy to help!